smile-io/ember-polaris/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.10 or above (if you need a version compatible with ember 2.18 - 3.8, then use v4.x of this addonUpda)
+* Ember.js v3.10 or above (if you need a version compatible with ember 2.18 - 3.8, then use v4.x of this addon)
 * Ember CLI v3.10 or above
 * Node.js v8 or above